Jeannette C. Hayner: Legislative career

 In 1972, at age 53, Jeannette Hahner ran for the open Sixteenth District seat in the State House of Representatives.
 She prevailed over three men in the September primary and then defeated Democrat Sam Hunt in the general election.
 After the election the Hahners changed their last name to "Hayner".
 The family name originally had an umlaut over the "a," making Hahner sound like Hayner.
 Hayner was re-elected in 1974 and served as Minority Whip in the 1975-76 legislature.

 In 1976 party leaders convinced Hayner to run for the state senate seat being vacated by Dan Jolly, a Democrat.
 Hayner defeated her Democratic opponent Gary Strohmaier by 541 votes out of more than 27,000 cast.

 Near the end of the 1979 legislative session certain members of the Senate Republican Caucus moved to oust Republican Leader Jim Matson from his post.
 Matson had held the position since 1972.
 Hayner was reportedly a compromise candidate and narrowly edged Matson in a surprise vote about a week before the end of the session.
 Hayner thus became, at age 60, the first woman to hold a top leadership post in the Washington legislature.
 The Seattle Times reported that it was "a startling upset."
 Then-Senator Lois North later recalled, "There was a stunned silence on the floor of the Senate when it became apparent a woman was about to become the leader of her caucus.

 In the elections of 1980 Senate Republicans gained five seats which put them at 24, one shy of a majority.
-On February 13, 1981, Democratic Senator Pete von Reichbauer changed his party affiliation to Republican.
-This move not only gave Republicans the majority in the State Senate for the first time in 26 years, it also made Jeannette Hayner the first woman Majority Leader in the history of the Washington Senate.
+On February 13, 1981, Democratic Senator Pete von Reichbauer changed his party affiliation to Republican, giving Republicans the majority in the State Senate for the first time in 26 years.
+It also made Jeannette Hayner the first woman Majority Leader in the history of the Washington Senate.

+Family life

+Hayner and her husband had three children, James, Judy and the preacher and author Stephen A. Hayner.